-The Master of Music in Pedagogy in Classical Voice at Shenandoah Conservatory is a unique program that offers a well rounded blend of courses in anatomy, pedagogical history and contemporary singing methods.
+The Master of Music in Pedagogy – Voice (Classical) at Shenandoah Conservatory is a unique program that offers a well rounded blend of courses in anatomy, pedagogical history and contemporary singing methods.

 The program is designed to give the aspiring teacher of singing the needed edge to be competitive in the field.

 The Pedagogy program is a thriving community of researchers, faculty and students who are committed to merging scientific research with intuitive knowledge.
-Shenandoah Conservatory is one of only six institutions in the country with a Doctor of Musical Arts degree in voice pedagogy.
-We are the first institution to offer the Master of Music in Contemporary Commercial Music (CCM).
+We are the first institution to offer the Master of Music in Pedagogy – Voice (Contemporary Commercial Music).

 Student experiences are enriched by close interaction with our faculty and guest clinicians which include Grammy Award winners, Broadway stars and coaches, jazz artists, and potential employers from all over the world.

 Learn More About This Program

 The internationally recognized Janette E. Ogg Voice Research Center serves as a central hub for our vocal pedagogy students.
 Our students and faculty collaborate in research projects that are published in the Journal of Voice and the Journal of Singing.
 Many have authored books produced by Nova Science Publishers, and other print media.
 They regularly present research at international conferences including the Voice Foundation Symposium: Care of the Professional Voice, the Pan-European Vocology Conference, Pacific Voice & Speech Foundation, the UCSF Voice Conference, and Johan Sundberg’s Function of the Singing Voice in Sweden.